The Paper (2025 TV series): Season 1

-On Rotten Tomatoes, the first season holds an approval rating of 85% based on 91 critic reviews.
+On Rotten Tomatoes, the first season holds an approval rating of 85% based on 108 critic reviews with an average score of 7.2/10.
 The website's critics consensus reads, "The Paper still has edits to be made but gets off to a promising start, establishing amusing dynamics and a genuine conviction for journalism that make for a potentially worthy successor to The Office."
 On Metacritic, it has a weighted average score of 66 out of 100 based on 39 critics, indicating "generally favorable" reviews.